If you do not feel safe in your relationship…

 We aim to break down the barriers that prevent immigrant and refugee women from participating fully in the Australian society.

 SpeakOut offers information, support and referral services to multicultural women experiencing domestic and family violence, who are or are on the verge of being homeless.

 We advocate for the rights of refugee and migrant women, representing their issues and ideas at all levels of government, community, media and the industrial sectors.

 These strong, visionary women realized, more than 40 years ago, that migrant women have specific needs and requirements.
 They need empathy, support and specialized organisations that understand their issues and provide assistance in culturally appropriate manner.

 Immigrant Women’s SpeakOut Association NSW Inc. acknowledges that we work on the traditional lands of the Burramattagal people of the Darug nation.
-We pay our respect to their Elders past and present.